xgerhard/destiny-api-wrapper/README.md

 **loadPlayer**

-If you store the player details in for example a database, you can load the `Destiny\Player` object by providing (at least) the player `membershipType` & `membershipId`.
+If you store the player details in for example a database, you can load the `Destiny\Player` object by providing (at least) the player `membershipType` and `membershipId`.

 ```php
 use Destiny\Client;